SparkleButt747/uom_fs_ai/README.md

 ## Training
-Config Files Of Different Training Version Are In The Config Folder And The Results In The Results Folder To See The Results Run `tensorboard --logdir results`
+Config Files Of Different Training Versions Are In The Config Folder And The Results In The Results Folder To See The Results Run `tensorboard --logdir results`

 ## Acknowledgements